 Adjustment period.
 Don’t get discouraged if it takes time to adjust to hearing aids, it’s not a competition—it can take anywhere from two weeks and up.
 You will need to get used to the new routine of wearing hearing aids and your brain needs time to adapt to processing the sounds that it’s hearing.
 A global study found that it takes the brain twelve weeks of intensive training— wearing a hearing aid for at least 12 hours a day—to process speech even nearly as well as before for both individuals wearing hearing aids for the first time and switching devices.

 Follow up appointments to fine-tune your devices.
 During your follow up appointment, talk to your hearing professional and let them know how you’re adjusting.
 Ask questions—they may be able to help you troubleshoot and find solutions to issues you may be experiencing.
+Most clinics allow you to come in for adjustments until your hearing aids are just right.
+Purchasing your hearing aids through YourHearing Network provides you with three free adjustment visits within your 60 day trial period.

 Your voice may sound different.
 The occlusion effect—the “plugged-up” sensation that causes a hearing aid user’s voice to sound louder inside the head—is very common for new hearing aid users.
 Most individuals get used to this effect over time, but if it doesn’t go away visit your hearing care professional who can help resolve the issue.